-The Texas Legislature recently passed H.B.
-3 which is a new tax system, commonly referred to as the Texas margin tax.
+During 2006, the Texas Legislature passed H.B.
+3, which is a new tax system, commonly referred to as the Texas margin tax.
 The Texas margin tax applies to corporations and limited liability companies, general and limited partnerships (unless otherwise exempt), limited liability partnerships, trusts (unless otherwise exempt), business trusts, business associations, professional associations, joint stock companies, holding companies, and joint ventures.
 The effective date of the Texas margin tax is January 1, 2008, but the tax generally will be imposed on gross revenues generated in 2007 and thereafter.